There are two ways of making sure we prevent the spreading of Flu.

 Flu Vaccinations for Admin Staff

-If you are not entitled to a free flu vaccination, you can pay privately at a pharmacy (ASDA are currently giving flu jabs for £7) or visit your GP where there will be a small fee.
+If you are not entitled to a free flu vaccination, you can pay privately at a pharmacy (ASDA are currently giving flu jabs for £7) or visit your GP which will cost the price of a prescription.
 Up to £10 can be reimbursed via your BOCS Medicash plan.

 To view our Flu Prevention and Vaccination flyer, please click here.